MarcMDeveloper/LoreForge/Docs/Roadmap/Roadmap.md

 - ✅ Create the Base Chat Canvas and add a Scroll View for Messages
 - ✅ Create Message Prefabs
-- Add the Input Bar, Set Anchors & Auto-Layout and Sorting & Visibility
+- ✅ Add the Input Bar, Set Anchors & Auto-Layout and Sorting & Visibility

-- Create Agent constructor and a basic update separate in functions
-- Set next input as function to send answer and show the text
+- ✅ Set next input as function to send answer and show the text
+- ✅ Create Agent constructor and a basic update separate in functions
+- Implement the different functions

 - Design **dialogue manager** script
 - Connect AI agent to dialogue manager